• Contact Info

 keywords

-• Religions and empires in early modern Europe and the Mediterranean; Italian merchants, The Habsburg crown, Medieval Spain, cultural relations between Muslims and Christians in XV-XVII century-Mediterranean, religious culture in early modern times, migration, rituals and processions, premodern ethnography, Renaissance Italy, international relations in premodern Europe, papacy temporal jurisdiction, conquest of North Africa 16th c., Renaissance papacy
+• Religions and empires in Europe and the Mediterranean; Italian merchants, The Habsburg Crown, Portuguese empire, Medieval Spain, cultural relations between Muslims and Christians in XV-XVII century-Mediterranean, religious culture in early modern times, migration, rituals and processions, ethnography, Renaissance Italy, international relations in premodern Europe, papacy temporal jurisdiction, conquest of North Africa 16th c., Renaissance papacy, relations between Iberia and North Africa

 Publications